-This makes clicks from AdNauseam very tricky to block, and in fact most ad networks would see this as genuine user engagement.
+This makes clicks from AdNauseam very tricky to block.
+In fact, most ad networks would see this as genuine user engagement.

 Click fraud prevention tools such as ClickCease provide a level of protection to advertisers that the ad platforms won’t.

-In fact, ClickCease’s machine learning based behavior analysis can flag up a user generating unusual traffic.
-We then blacklist this device and all of our users then benefit from this insight.
+In fact, ClickCease’s machine learning-based behavior analysis can flag up a user generating unusual traffic.
+We then blacklist this device, and all our users benefit from this insight.

-Marketers and business owners need to be more careful than ever with their ads.
-From competitor clicks and organized ad fraud, to sneaky technology such as the AdNauseam browser.
-It’s never been more important to monitor exactly who is clicking your paid campaigns.
+Marketers and business owners must be more careful with their ads than ever.
+From competitor clicks and organized ad fraud to sneaky technology such as the AdNauseam browser.
+It’s never been more important to monitor exactly who clicks your paid campaigns.